Kenji404/solidity-implementations/favorite-number/README.md

 whatsMyNumber() // to check if you already have a saved number

-setMyNumber(13) // to set 13 as your favorite number. you can replace it with any other number you like.
+setMyNumber(13) // to set the number 13 as your favorite number. you can replace it with any other number you like.